Key Takeaway

 Can I get probiotics from food instead of supplements?

 Absolutely.
 Yogurt, kefir, sauerkraut, kimchi, miso, and kombucha all contain live beneficial bacteria.
 If you can tolerate these foods while on semaglutide, they provide probiotics along with additional nutrients.
-However, the specific strains and quantities in food vary, so a supplement offers more consistency.
+But the specific strains and quantities in food vary, so a supplement offers more consistency.

 Do probiotics interfere with semaglutide's weight loss effects?